 Music has featured widely across the Trust with our schools joining a remote version of 'Young Voices' for the largest group of children performing together.
-RAPS and Upton both have Rock Bands performing to parents and the local community and all three schools have successful choirs performing at a variety of events during the school year.
+RAPS and Upton both have Rock and Pop Bands performing to parents and the local community and all three schools have successful choirs performing at a variety of events during the school year.
+Introduced this year, RAPS and Upton have 'Radio broadcasts', led by the children for the children.